4 tech themes we will see in 2020

 - Cybersecurity -Increasing spend in Cybersecurity as an escalation of new/sophisticated Cyberattacks

-Digital transformation has exposed a broad attack surface for would-be belligerents.
-The IoT is pushing “connect-first/secure-later” products to a range of industries, as well as critical infrastructure in APAC countries.
-Simultaneously, cyber risk is escalating as evidenced by increasingly sophisticated malware, record-breaking DDoS attacks, and politically motivated state-sponsored threat actors.
+Digital transformation has exposed a broad attack surface that would-be belligerents.
+The IoT is pushing “connect-first secure-later” products to a range of industries and critical infrastructure in APAC countries.
+Cyber risk is escalating by increasingly sophisticated malware, record-breaking DDoS attacks and politically motivated state-sponsored threats.

-We will see more spending from APAC CIOs to protect the enterprise with overall Spending on Security services expected to increase over 25%.
-Also, there will be a convergence of Traditional and Cybersecurity spending happening.
+We will see more spending from APAC CIOs to protect the enterprise with spending on Security services expected to increase over 25%.
+There will be a visible convergence of Traditional and Cybersecurity spending happening.

 - Cloud – Public Cloud battle intensifies with AliCloud and Azure becoming aggressive.
 New models ( AWS Outposts )

-While the Public Cloud will be an aggressive battle with AWS taking the lead.
-But in 2020 we will see AliCloud and Azure trying to be a lot aggressive.
-As decision making evolves and Hybrid Cloud strategy becomes important for most enterprises, we will see the emergence of System Integrators as the key decision influencers in APAC.
+While the Public Cloud will be an aggressive battle with AWS taking the lead, in 2020 we will see AliCloud and Azure trying to dominate.
+As decision making evolves and Hybrid Cloud strategy becomes important for most enterprises, we will see the emergence of System Integrators as the key decision influencer in APAC.
 Also, we will see new use cases for Edge Computing i.e the Computing is more and more on the edge of the networks.
-Also, models like AWS offering Outposts will be the way to go as Cloud players tap the private Cloud market as players
+Furthermore, models like AWS offering Outposts will be the way to go as Cloud players tap the private Cloud market as players

 - Data security & Privacy